falcosecurity-retire/kubernetes-response-engine/playbooks/README.md

     functions.

 * -e: Sets configuration settings for Playbook.
 In this case the URL where we have to post messages.
 You can specify multiple *-e* flags.

-You need to specify the `LISTEN_RULES` env var.
+* -s: Subscribes to those falco alerts.
+You can specify multiple and use wildcards.
     In this case, playbook will be run when a falco.error or falco.info alert is raised.

 * -t: Topic to susbcribe.
 You can specify multiple *-t* flags and a trigger will be created for each topic, so when we receive a message in that topic,